 The Handbook on space research communication has been developed by experts of Working Party 7B of Radiocommunication Study Group 7 (Science services).
 The original version was created under the chairmanship of Mr. S. Taylor (United States of America), Chairman, Working Party 7B.
 This latest version, under the chairmanship of Mr B. Kaufman (United States of America), Chairman, Working Party 7B, incorporates information on the uses and technological advances in space research communication as well as changes to the ITU-R Recommendations and Reports that have occurred since the Handbook was first published in 2002.

 The Handbook is not intended as a source book on space research, but is concerned principally with those aspects of the space research service that are relevant to the management of radio spectrum usage in order to minimize interference between radiocommunication services when the space research service is involved.
-In four chapters, the Handbook introduces the reader to space research service fundamentals.
+In [four] chapters, the Handbook introduces the reader to space research service fundamentals.
 It covers areas such as the space research system functions and technical implementations, preferred frequency bands, and issues associated with sharing the radio spectrum with other services.
 Attachment 1 lists ITU-R Recommendations relevant to the space research for further reference.

 I hope that this Handbook will be useful to spectrum managers and radiocommunication engineers.